Tile

-Tiles are often used to form wall and floor coverings, and can range from simple square tiles to complex or mosaics.
+Tiles are often used to form wall and floor coverings, and can range from simple square tiles to complex or mosaic.
 Tiles are most often made of ceramic, typically glazed for internal uses and unglazed for roofing, but other materials are also commonly used, such as glass, cork, concrete and other composite materials, and stone.
 Tiling stone is typically marble, onyx, granite or slate.
 Thinner tiles can be used on walls than on floors, which require more durable surfaces that will resist impacts.

 Global production of ceramic tiles, excluding roof tiles, was estimated to be 12.7 billion m^{2} in 2019.